In the News

-As a precaution, officials have decided closing down certain areas on Hawaii that were considered major spots in the dengue fever outbreak.
+As a precaution, officials have decided closing down certain areas in Hawaii that were considered major spots in the dengue fever outbreak.

-227 Hawaii residents and 24 visitors has been affected by Dengue so far: 206 adults, 45 children.
-However, as a good news, there is no significant sign of infections after the declaration of emergency has shown.
+227 Hawaii residents and 24 visitors have been affected by dengue so far.
+Out of this 206 are adults and 45 are children.
+However, as a piece of good news, there is no significant sign of infections after the declaration of emergency has shown.

 Cases in Brazil

-On February 12, a nearly 50 percent jump in cases of dengue fever reported over a three-week period in January, Brazil government reported.
-74,000 “potential” cases of dengue from January 3 to January 23 – an increase of 50 percent from the similar period in January 2015, Brazil’s Health Ministry reported.
+On February 12, a nearly 50 percent jump in cases of dengue fever reported over a three-week period in January, Brazil’s government reported.
+74,000 “potential” cases of dengue from January 3 to January 23, which is an increase of 50 percent from a similar period in January 2015, Brazil’s Health Ministry reported.

-Brazil has been suffered by the spread of Zika Virus and the increasing number of babies born with unusually small heads as the Zika virus is linked with newborn microcephaly.
+Brazil has been suffering by the spread of Zika Virus and the increasing number of babies born with unusually small heads as the Zika virus is linked with newborn microcephaly.

 Microcephaly(left) is the abnormal development of the head, which is a congenital condition associated with incomplete brain development, as opposed to a normal development(right)

-Since Dengue fever, Zika, and other disease such as Chikungunya are spread by the same mosquitos – the Aedes Aegypti species, the Brazilian government is seriously attempting to slow down the increase in numbers of these infectious mosquitoes, which lay their eggs in stagnant waters.
+Since dengue fever, Zika, and other diseases such as Chikungunya are spread by the same mosquitos – the Aedes Aegypti species, the Brazilian government is seriously attempting to slow down the increase in numbers of these infectious mosquitoes, which lay their eggs in stagnant waters.

-Marcos Lago, an associate professor of infectious diseases and pediatrics at the State University of Rio de Janeiro, said “We will probably have a dengue epidemic” Lago said.
-“And this dengue epidemic will be accompanied by a Zika epidemic.”
+Marcos Lago, an associate professor of infectious diseases and pediatrics at the State University of Rio de Janeiro, said: “We will probably have a dengue epidemic”, while adding: “And this dengue epidemic will be accompanied by a Zika epidemic.”

 Symptoms of Dengue Fever